andrewgiuliani/PyGrid2D/examples/README.md

 - `5_circles`
 - `6_channel`
 - `7_doublemach`
+- `8_argrun`

 For all of the above examples, there is a driver script that can be executed by calling `./driver.py`.
-The final driver script can be called to generate grids from command line input.
+The final driver script in `8_argrun` can be called to generate grids from command line input.